Last Updated on 19 January 2026 by Cycloscope

 Downhills

 If properly secured and assembled, the Extrawheel Voyager is not really noticeable on downhills… up to a certain speed.
-The manufacturer recommends not going faster than 50kph, and I’m seriously convinced nobody should ever go much faster than that on a loaded bike, why should you risk your life?
+The manufacturer recommends not going faster than 50kph, and I’m seriously convinced nobody should ever go much faster than that on a loaded bike.
+Why should you risk your life?

-In my experience, I noticed a little wobbling when reaching about 55kph, increasing to a more nervous one at around 60kph, I never went faster than that in my life and never will.
+In my experience, I noticed a little wobbling when reaching about 55kph, increasing to a more nervous one at around 60kph.
+I never went faster than that in my life and never will.

-Once I completely lost the trailer on a downhill, it detached and went on his own, one of the scariest moments of my journey… but that was my fault, I realized the quick-release was lousy, I didn’t tighten it enough after unmounting the wheel to service the hub.
+Once I completely lost the trailer on a downhill, it detached and went on its own, one of the scariest moments of my journey… but that was my fault, I realized the quick-release was lousy, I didn’t tighten it enough after unmounting the wheel to service the hub.

 Tight corners